Gaia-Protocol/Docs/en/gaia-protocol-details/team.md

 ## Marketing & CS Park, Min

 Park Min is a part of DSC community, currently managing Injeolmi token community.
 He proactively fosters several Crypto SNS to motivate holders to participate in various events.
-He joined from the initial phase of Gaia Protocl, and currently he works as a community editor for the proejct.
+He joined from the initial phase of Gaia Protocol, and currently he works as a community editor for the proejct.

 ## Marketing & CS Kang Heemin